 Using whole wheat makes it a healthy hot pocket alternative, but I do think the sweet, nutty flavor of the crust goes better with the rich cheese sauce and salty ham.

-Start by combining the dough ingredients in a stand mixer using the dough hook on the lowest speed.
+Start by combining the dough ingredients in the bowl of a stand mixer using the dough hook on the lowest speed.
 Continue to run the mixer for 5 minutes until dough begins to pull away from the edges as shown below (photo 1).
 Then, transfer the ball of dough to a greased bowl and rotate it a few times to coat in the shortening or butter (photo 2).
 Cover, and allow to rest in a warm location for 1 hour (or in the fridge overnight).

 Make the filling